manuelkneib/manuelkneib/README.md

 <h1 align="center">Hi 👋, I'm Manu</h1>
 <h3 align="center">I'm a strategy consultant and hobby Rails developer.
-In my final projects at Le Wagon in Lisbon me and my team built a marketplace for clowns (see repo 'Les_Bouffons') and a mobile first web-app to organize small league tournaments with friends (repo: 'Le_WaPong', url: lewapong.fun).
+In my final projects at Le Wagon in Lisbon me and my team built a marketplace for clowns (see repo 'Les_Bouffons') and a mobile first web-app to organize small league tournaments with friends (repo: 'Le_WaPong').
 I have yet to see how much I'll be coding going forward and what I'll try to learn next...</h3>

-- 📫 Reach out to me via **manuel.kneib@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">